 It isn’t the profits and bank-roll that determines success in the beginning of a trading endeavor.
 Longevity is the key to it all.
 If a trader is still around 5 years from now, he or she is set apart from the quote-unquote “90% that fail.”
 I can attest to the beatings the market can put on a person.
 Good trading is a result of an ability to learn to stop what doesn’t work and keep doing what does work.

 If it takes a violinist 10 years of schooling and practice to achieve that virtuoso status from their peers, then it shall take as long for a trader.
 Everyone is different, and virtuosity like beauty, is in the eye of the beholder.
 Nobody gets to determine or claim that title for their own; one must only strive for it.
-I fashion myself a virtuoso-in-training, and not a guru or maker of perfection in trading.
-Instead, I humbly offer a ton of the tools and analysis pertaining to many strategies, methods, and tactics that I have tested or used with success, or more often than not for new systems, failure.
-You learn that only a few things really work for you and the new things everybody likes to test rarely pan out.
+I fashion myself a virtuoso-in-training, not a guru or maker of perfection in trading.
+Instead, I humbly offer a ton of the tools and analysis pertaining to many strategies, methods and tactics that I have tested or used with success, or more often than not for new systems, failure.
+You learn that few things really work for you and the new things everybody likes to test rarely pan out.

 Remember, the market is a battle of two sides: people supplying the market with contracts or shares for sale, and people demanding contracts or shares with their liquidity.
 Bull, bear, long and short are secondary to the battle.
 These biases are nice and sometimes helpful to make, but the brutal market could care less how you are biased.
 It is in way like surfing, because the water is so much more powerful than you are.
 Many often fall several times before learning to surf upright.
 Tread carefully, trade smart, and never go into any trade without the full plan.
 Good luck!